pliang279/LG-FedAvg/README.md

 ## Data

 We run FedAvg and LG-FedAvg experiments on MNIST ([link](http://yann.lecun.com/exdb/mnist/)) and CIFAR10 ([link](https://www.cs.toronto.edu/~kriz/cifar.html)).
-See paper for how we process and partition the data for federated learning experiments.
+See our paper for a description how we process and partition the data for federated learning experiments.

 ## FedAvg